Introduction

 About 30 minutes after takeoff, the inflight meal service began, and I was treated to a Fujian-inspired meal, accompanied by a cute note from the staff explaining the options.

-My tray included a starter salad, fresh fruit, chocolate cake, and condiment sachets of peanuts and a spicy sauce that really boosted the flavour of the main dish.
+The tray included a starter salad, fresh fruit, chocolate cake, and a spicy sauce that completely transformed the main dish from bland to flavourful.

 The three additional items on my tray are not typically offered in economy class, but the airline surprised me with them.